ckeditor/ckeditor4-docs/docs/guide/dev/features/codesnippetgeshi/README.md

 * CKEditor 4.4+,
 * PHP 4.4+,
 * A modern web browser or **IE9+**,
-* CKEditor plugin dependencies &mdash; these will be resolved automatically if you follow the recommended CKBuilder installation process.
+* CKEditor plugin dependencies &mdash; these will be resolved automatically if you follow the recommended online builder installation process.

 ## Installation